 This page has an average rating of %r out of 5 stars based on a total of %t ratings

 More than just saving: investing in times of uncertainty

 How will the economic situation change over the coming years?
 What kind of political and economic developments and events can we expect to see?
-Investors who believe times to be uncertain or who are expecting stock exchange corrections do not have an easy time making the right investment decisions, with pros facing similar challenges to inexperienced investors.
+For investors who feel a sense of uncertainty or expect stock exchange corrections, selecting the right financial investment isn’t an easy decision.
+Investment pros are facing similar challenges to inexperienced investors.
 But even in supposedly difficult times, there are still investments where the risk is manageable.

-Financial crisis, currency crises, debt bubbles, stock market corrections – it is these events on the financial markets which have been etched on the memories of investors in recent years.
-It is no surprise that investors have become uncertain as a result, and that they want their investments to pose as little risk as possible.
-But even careful investors can invest money, and doing so can certainly pay off, especially given that money in savings accounts hardly yields any interest anymore.
-By adopting an appropriate investment strategy, investors will be able to sleep easy even in turbulent times.
-The following investments are considered relatively crisis-proof:
+Financial crises, currency crises, debt bubbles, stock market corrections, interest rate changes – such events and developments on the financial markets live long in investors’ memories.
+It is no surprise that investors have become uncertain as a result and that they want their investments to pose as little risk as possible.
+But even careful investors can still invest money.
+The following types of investment are considered relatively crisis-proof:

 Bonds as an alternative

-Even though bonds and fixed-term deposits are generally lower-risk investments, investors should still not shy away from shares in difficult times.
+Even though bonds are generally lower-risk investments, investors shouldn’t underestimate shares in difficult times.
 Investors with shares may feel the effects of crises and corrections more severely, but if you look back over a long period of time, you will see there has been a positive trend on the stock markets over the years.
 And so, those investing over a longer period of time in particular should also consider working with shares.
-As a rule of thumb, the longer your investment horizon, the bigger the equity component your portfolio can have.
-The reason for this is that, in the long run, the volatility of many shares amounts to an upward trend.
-This means that investors who are capable of taking a bigger risk and staying invested in the long term can supplement their portfolio with selected shares, and increase their prospects of making higher returns in the process.
-Investors who need their money again in a short space of time and who want an extremely cautious strategy should mainly stick with bonds.
+As a rule of thumb, the longer your investment horizon , the bigger the equity component your portfolio can have.
+The reason for this is that, historically, many shares have recorded overall gains despite the fluctuations.
+This means that investors who are capable of and willing to take a bigger risk and stay invested in the long term can supplement their portfolio with selected shares and increase their prospects of making higher returns in the process.
+Investors who want easy access to their money and who are pursuing a cautious strategy should mainly stick with bonds or other liquid investments, such as money-market instruments.

+This page has an average rating of %r out of 5 stars based on a total of %t ratings